Build My Skills

 - Giving an Oral Presentation and more.

-The Equity and Disability Services assists our differently-enabled student community with appropriate, specialist study support services and resources, including assistive technology for learning.
+The Student Accessibility Services assists our differently-enabled student community with appropriate, specialist study support services and resources, including assistive technology for learning.
 Learn more about the support available

 The following resource rooms are available to students registered with the Equity & Disability Service who have arranged use with their Disability Advisor.
 Rooms can be booked online.
 The Green Room and Blue Room are located in the basement of the Erskine Building.
 The Green Room has a PC and a Mac while the Blue Room has a PC.